How to pack for uni: 7 Expert packing tips from LOVESPACE

 5) Put light items in big boxes

 Lots of people think a large box is for big heavy stuff, but the opposite is true.
-Fill large boxes with light stuff, and put heavy items - like books - in small boxes.
+Fill large boxes with light stuff, and put heavy items - like food - in small boxes.

 6) Buy some sturdy bin bags